 Dan has served on the board of directors for the Boston chapter of the User Experience Professionals Association since 2012 and currently serves as the chapter president.
 He holds a BA in Psychology from Brandeis University and is particularly interested in visual space perception.
 Dan has also taught in the Bentley University HF certificate program and the Kent State MS in Design program.

-When not in the office, Dan can be found flying a stunt kite, cooking a mean French onion soup or hiking in the woods of Vermont and Maine.
-He is also often teaching information technology at Bentley HF certificate program, or Kent Stat MS Design program.
+When not in the office, Dan can be found kayaking, driving his MINI, cooking a mean French onion soup, or hiking in the woods of New Hampshire.